 There are plenty of places catering for Liverpool's many freelancers and growing startup community.
 Baltic Creative CIC is a very cool creative space with wooden huts sitting inside a huge warehouse, offering studio offices to small businesses.
-Round the corner you've got Elevator Studios, a creative hub that provides workspace for artists, musicians and creative firms.
+Round the corner, you've got Elevator Studios, a creative hub that provides a workspace for artists, musicians and creative firms.
 Set in a Grade II listing warehouse, which was once used to store cargo such as cotton and spices, it has a very inspiring work environment.

 Then I simply must mention Jelly Liverpool.
 It's hugely popular and meets twice monthly on the 1st and 3rd Thursday of each month.
 Mainly attracting developers and tech types, it's a casual working event for freelancers.
 A chance to get out of your home office and meet other people, share ideas and benefit from co-working.